oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/field-acl.md

 $entity parameter should contain an instance of entity you want to check.

-In case if you does not have entity instance but have the class name, id of record, owners and organization ids of this record, you can use  object of `EntityObjectReference` class:
+In case if you does not have entity instance but have the class name, id of record, owner and organization ids of this record, you can use `EntityObjectReference` class:

 ```
 <?php